Keith-S-Thompson/fizzbuzz-polyglot/README.md

 The `verify` script executes each program and confirms that its output is correct.
 All programs passed on my system under x86_64 Ubuntu 17.10.  with required packages installed as documented in each source file.
-After I upgraded to Ubuntu 18.04, four programs fail.
+After I upgraded to Ubuntu 18.04, three programs fail.
 I'll work on getting them to pass, time and available software permitting.

 The failures are:
-- Modula-2 `fizzbuzz.mod`
 - NodeJS `fizzbuzz.nodejs`
 - PowerShell `fizzbuzz.ps1`
 - Pure `fizzbuzz.pure`